 His military awards and combat decorations include the Legion of Merit, the Bronze Star and Air Medal.

 Rob is married to the former Candy Smith.
-They have five children, including three sons serving in the military (one active US Navy, one US Army guardsman, one active US Air Force), and four grandchildren.
+They have five children, including three sons serving in the military (one active US Navy, one a former US Army guardsman, one active US Air Force), and five grandchildren.
 They are members of the First Baptist Church, Covington Louisiana.